Bashkim Ajdini: VfL Osnabrück

 On 24 May 2016, Ajdini joined 3.
 Liga side VfL Osnabrück.
 On 31 July 2016, he made his debut in a 0–1 away win against Preußen Münster after coming on as a substitute at 58th minute in place of Jules Reimerink.
 Twenty-six days after debut, Ajdini scored his first goal for VfL Osnabrück in his second appearance for the club in a 4–2 away defeat over Werder Bremen II in 3.
 Liga.

 SV Sandhausen

 On 28 June 2021, Ajdini joined 2.
 Bundesliga side SV Sandhausen, to replace the injured Dennis Diekmeier as the second choice.
 On 25 July 2021, he made his debut in a 0–2 home defeat against Fortuna Düsseldorf after being named in the starting line-up.

+Return to VfL Osnabrück

+On 20 June 2023, Ajdini returned to VfL Osnabrück, shortly before promoted to 2.
+Bundesliga.

 International career

 Ajdini was eligible for Kosovo and Germany internationally, as well as Sweden, his birthplace.
 On 25 May 2021, he received a call-up from Kosovo for the friendly matches against San Marino and Malta, he was an unused substitute in these matches.